 Often, in times of worry and stress, people turn to their partner for support.
 If you don't feel like you can tell other family members about your worries of what may happen in case you upset them, you could get help from one of the organisations listed in the Useful contacts section.

-Make sure that your bills are being paid and if you need to get access to your partner's bank account, contact your bank and explain the situation.
+It is important to familiarise yourself with household finances during this time.
+Make sure that your bills are being paid and if you need to get access to your partner’s bank account, contact your bank and explain the situation.
+It may also be necessary to consider Power of Attorney.
 You may be able to get temporary control of the account while your partner is not able to deal with these things.
+If money becomes a problem, contact Citizens Advice for information on any financial help and benefits that are available to you.
+There may be a social worker at the hospital that can support you

 When the patient comes out of the ICU